mosip/documentation/docs/MOSIP-Device-Service-Specification.md

 ### Device Registration Capture Request
 ```
 {
-  "env":  "target environment",
+  "env":  "Target environment",
+  "purpose": "Auth  or Registration",
-  "specVersion": "expected MDS spec version",
+  "specVersion": "Expected MDS spec version",
-  "timeout": "timeout for registration capture",
+  "timeout": "Timeout for registration capture",
-  "captureTime": "time of capture request in ISO format including timezone",
+  "captureTime": "Time of capture request in ISO format including timezone",
-  "registrationId": "registration Id for the current capture",
+  "transactionId": "Transaction Id for the current capture",
   "bio": [
     {
-      "type": "type of the biometric data",
+      "type": "Type of the biometric data",
-      "count":  "fingerprint/Iris count, in case of face max is set to 1",
+      "count":  "Fingerprint/Iris count, in case of face max is set to 1",
+      "bioSubType": ["Array of subtypes"],
-	  "exception": ["finger or iris to be excluded"],
+      "exception": ["Finger or Iris to be excluded"],
-	  "requestedScore": "expected quality score that should match to complete a successful capture.",
+      "requestedScore": "Expected quality score that should match to complete a successful capture.",
-	  "deviceId": "internal Id",
+      "deviceId": "Internal Id",
-	  "deviceSubId": "specific device Id",
+      "deviceSubId": "Specific device Id",
-	  "previousHash": "hash of the previous block"
+      "previousHash": "Hash of the previous block"
   	}
   ],
   customOpts: {